 - Increasing the resolution of images does not improve tracking, but you don't want to be below 300 x 300 pixels.

 - A subset of your figure may track better.

 - Including some additional details around your figure such as the figure caption or additional boundary lines can, in some cases, improve tracking.

 - Use the exact image you upload to Schol-AR in your publication or project.
 It is tracked on a pixel-by-pixel level, and any changes will negatively impact detection and tracking.

 - Printing is not required for Schol-AR to function.
 Images are detected and tracked perfectly well on digital screens.

 - If the target image is printed, and becomes wrinkled or bent, it will track poorly.

 - In general mobile devices will only detect these images when they fill ~25% of their cameras screen.
 So you cannot detect images that are far away.

-- Check out our recent paper
+- Check out our demo paper

 - Contact us to feature your augmenatations